AWS FPGA Hardware Development Kit (HDK)#

 All HDK examples support a SH_DDR with 64GB access with an optional user controlled auto-precharge mode.
 Users can select the DDR access modes as follows:

-export TEST_NAME=test_ddr # To Run simulations with a 64 GB DDR DIMM make TEST=${TEST_NAME} USE_64GB_DDR_DIMM=1 # To Run simulations with a 64 GB DDR DIMM and DDR core with user controlled auto-precharge mode make TEST=${TEST_NAME} USE_AP_64GB_DDR_DIMM=1
+# To Run simulations with a 64 GB DDR DIMM and DDR core with user controlled auto-precharge mode

-NOTE: Please refer to the Supported DDR Modes for details on supported DDR configurations.
+NOTE: Please refer to Supported_DDR_Modes.md for details on supported DDR configurations.

-Simulation libraries can be found in hdk/common/ip/cl_ip/cl_ip.ip_user_files/sim_scripts followed by
+These libraries can be found in $AWS_FPGA_REPO_DIR/hdk/common/ip/cl_ip/cl_ip.ip_user_files/sim_scripts followed by

 "IP_NAME"/"SIMULATOR"/"IP_NAME".sh